shvechkov/dir_layout/README.md

 intermediate file (can be compressed).
 Then it allows to restore same layout on another env for testing purposes ( i.e. re-creates same directory structure and files.
-The actual file's data is not re-created - we truncate files to originaslsize and set permissions and attributes )
+The actual file's data is not re-created - we truncate files to original size and set permissions and attributes )

 ```
 Usage: dir_layout [--help|[[--scan <path>]|[--restore <path>][--file <path>][--compress][--verbose][--progress]]]